kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

   Response *ConversionResponse
 }

-type ConversionRequest struct {
+// ConversionRequest describes the conversion request parameters. type ConversionRequest struct {
-  // UID is an identifier for the individual request/response.
-Useful for logging.
+  // `uid` is an identifier for the individual request/response.
+It allows us to distinguish instances of requests which are
+  // otherwise identical (parallel requests, requests when earlier requests did not modify etc)
+  // The UID is meant to track the round trip (request/response) between the KAS and the WebHook, not the user request.
+  // It is suitable for correlating log entries between the webhook and apiserver, for either auditing or debugging.
-  UID types.UID
+  UID types.UID `json:"uid" protobuf:"bytes,1,name=uid"`
-  // The version to convert given object to.
-E.g. "stable.example.com/v1" APIVersion string
+  // `desiredAPIVersion` is the version to convert given objects to. e.g. "myapi.example.com/v1" DesiredAPIVersion string `json:"desiredAPIVersion" protobuf:"bytes,2,name=desiredAPIVersion"`
-  // Object is the CRD object to be converted.
+  // `objects` is the list of CR objects to be converted.
-  Object runtime.RawExtension
+  Objects []runtime.RawExtension `json:"objects" protobuf:"bytes,3,rep,name=objects"`
 }

-type ConversionResponse struct {
+// ConversionResponse describes a conversion response. type ConversionResponse struct {
-  // UID is an identifier for the individual request/response.
+  // `uid` is an identifier for the individual request/response.
-  // This should be copied over from the corresponding ConversionRequest.
+  // This should be copied over from the corresponding AdmissionRequest.
-  UID types.UID
+  UID types.UID `json:"uid" protobuf:"bytes,1,name=uid"`
-  // ConvertedObject is the converted version of request.Object.
+  // `convertedObjects` is the list of converted version of `request.objects` if the `result` is successful otherwise empty.
-  ConvertedObject runtime.RawExtension
+  // The webhook is expected to set apiVersion of these objects to the ConversionRequest.desiredAPIVersion.
+The list
+  // should also has the same size as input list with the same objects (i.e. equal UIDs and object meta) ConvertedObjects []runtime.RawExtension `json:"convertedObjects" protobuf:"bytes,2,rep,name=convertedObjects"`
+  // `result` contains the result of conversion with extra details if the conversion failed. `result.status` determines if
+  // the conversion failed or succeeded.
+The `result.status` field is required.
+  Result metav1.Status `json:"result" protobuf:"bytes,3,name=result"`
 }

 ```

-If the conversion is failed, the webhook should fail the HTTP request with a proper error code and message that will be used to create a status error for the original API caller.
+Instead of returning failure HTTP status codes, the preferred way for a webhook to indicate a conversion failure is to fill the result field of the response with an error code and message.
+Non-200 status return codes will be taken to mean there was a problem with the webhook rather than a problem with the object to be converted.

 ### Monitorability